miladbonakdar/Argon.vue.electron/README.md

 ```

-Next search for `rgon.vue.electron` in the project and replace it with your project name
+Next search for `argon.vue.electron` in the project and replace it with your project name

 #### Build Setup